Cloud adoption capabilities

 - Manage the release and sprint backlogs

-- Maintain/build the adoption landing zone in conjunction with governance requirements
+- Build and maintain the adoption landing zone in conjunction with governance requirements

 - Execute the technical tasks outlined in the sprint backlogs

-It's recommended that teams providing cloud adoption capability are dedicated to the effort full-time.
+We recommend that teams providing cloud adoption capability be dedicated to the effort full-time.

-It's highly suggested that these teams meet daily in a self-organizing way.
-The goal of daily meetings is to quickly update the backlog, communicate what has been completed, what is to be done today, and what things are blocked requiring additional external support.
+It's best if these teams meet daily in a self-organizing way.
+The goal of daily meetings is to quickly update the backlog, and to communicate what has been completed, what is to be done today, and what things are blocked, requiring additional external support.

 Release schedules and iteration durations are unique to each company.
-However, a range of one to four weeks per iteration seems to be the common average duration.
-Regardless of iteration or release cadence, it's suggested that the team meets all supporting teams at the end of each release to communicate the outcome of the release and reprioritize coming efforts.
+However, a range of one to four weeks per iteration seems to be the average duration.
+Regardless of iteration or release cadence, we recommend that the team meets all supporting teams at the end of each release to communicate the outcome of the release, and to reprioritize upcoming efforts.
 Likewise, it's valuable to meet as a team at the end of each sprint, with the cloud center of excellence or cloud governance team to stay aligned on common efforts and any needs for support.